AbigailYuHaixin/My_SQLZOO_Solutions/README.md

 # My_SQLZOO_Solutions
-Here is Abigail's solutions of SQLZOO.
+Here is Abigail's solutions of SQL Zoo.